-In Tennessee, when persons have or develop a disability to such an extent that they would benefit from a fiduciary or caregiver to be appointed to help them, those persons would find help from the Conservatorship and Guardianship laws of the State of Tennessee.
+In Tennessee, when persons have or develop a disability to such an extent that they would benefit from a fiduciary or caregiver to be appointed to help them, they would find help from the Conservatorship and Guardianship laws of the State of Tennessee.

 Conservators are persons or entities that act as a court supervised fiduciary (with authority similar to an attorney-in-fact when a power of attorney is granted).
 Conservators can be empowered to make financial or medical decisions for a disabled person.

-Guardianships are similar to conservatorships, only that the disabled person is typically a minor.
+Guardianships are similar to conservatorships, only that the disabled person is instead a minor.

 Attorney Radford H. Dimmick has experience dealing with all these types of situations, handling issues regarding conservatorships and guardianships is an extension of serving families and making sure children and those who are temporarily or permanently disabled are cared for by someone who has their best interests at heart.